The virtual 2021 John Monash Oration is proudly hosted by the Commonwealth Bank.

 The John Monash Oration is an annual event providing insight into different aspects of leadership in Australian society.
-We are delighted to have Jennifer WestacottAO, Chief Executive of the Business Council of Australia, deliver the Oration followed by a response from 2005 John Monash Scholar Andrew Hudson, International Director for the Centre for Policy Development.
+The 2021 Oration was held virtually on the 3rd of November and this year we were delighted to have Jennifer WestacottAO, Chief Executive of the Business Council of Australia, deliver the Oration followed by a response from 2005 John Monash Scholar Andrew Hudson, International Director for the Centre for Policy Development.

 The topic for this Oration explores: